-After a dramatic surge in adoption during the second half of 2020, BIMI may soon become an email marketing must-have.
+After a dramatic surge in adoption since mid-2020, BIMI seems to be becoming an email marketing must-have.

-As of December 31, 2020, nearly 9,100 companies have adopted Brand Indicators for Message Identification (BIMI), an email standard for showcasing a brand's logo next to its email messages in recipient inboxes, with built-in protections against phishing-based brand spoofing.
+According to DMARC.org in mid-2024, nearly 34,000 unique and valid BIMI records were observed and still remain active in DNS today.
+(BIMI), an email standard for showcasing a brand's logo next to its email messages in recipient inboxes, with built-in protections against phishing-based brand spoofing.

 Gmail’s ongoing BIMI pilot certainly helped to jump-start this growth.
 So too has the changing nature of consumers’ interactions with brands and retail experiences upended by the pandemic.
 With millions stuck at home due to lockdowns, email has never been more crucial to customer support and marketing—but that dependence on email also exposed consumers and employees to a surge in phishing and business email compromise (BEC) scams.